Discover & Patch commands

 List elements (find IDs)

-Section titled “Multi-element patch via stdin”For patching multiple elements at once, pipe JSON:
+Section titled “Multi-element patch via file or stdin”For patching multiple elements at once, use a JSON file or pipe:

 |---|---|